davidcarrillo10288/davidcarrillo10288/README.md

 ## [ARTIFICIAL INTELLIGENCE PROJECTS](https://github.com/pandao/editor.md "Heading link") 🚀

-#### Explorando el potencial de la IA en visión por computadora, NLP, LLMs y deep learning.
-Desarrollo de modelos y aplicaciones con Gemini API, OpenAI, Hugging Face, TensorFlow, PyTorch y más. 🚀
+#### Exploring the potential of AI in computer vision, NLP, LLMs, and deep learning.
+Developing models and applications with Gemini API, OpenAI, Hugging Face, TensorFlow, PyTorch, and more. 🚀

 <table>
 <tr>